NYPL/digarch_scripts/FTK/README.md

 ### list logic

 The script works by parsing the XML for the relevant archival information, storing it in a list, and transforming that list into a nested dictionary.
-Issues with transforming values can typically be traced back to the transformations of list items while issues in the hierarchy can be traced to the dictionary nesting.
+Issues with extent values can typically be traced back to the transformations of list items while issues in the hierarchy can be traced to the dictionary nesting.